-“Look!
+Here I am!
 I stand at the door and knock.
-If you hear my voice and open the door, I will come in, and we will share a meal together as friends.
-Those who are victorious will sit with me on my throne, just as I was victorious and sat with my Father on his throne.
+If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.
+To the one who is victorious, I will give the right to sit with me on my throne, just as I was victorious and sat down with my Father on his throne.

 However, note that Jesus describes Himself as knocking at the door.
 He isn’t barging in and forcing us to escape our plight, or carrying us away against our will from all of our self-imposed danger.
 Even as He offers us a singular (and unique) solution to our spiritual problem (which is really a problem that affects our entire being – mind, body, and soul), we still have to actually listen to Him and follow Him on this path to salvation.
 If we think that He is joking, or we otherwise don’t take Him at His word, we do so at our own peril.

 So, although Jesus likely didn’t have gruff Austrian accent of the original Terminator actor, we can imagine Him urgently warning us, with love in His eyes, “Come with Me if you want to live”!